 Students in the Master of Divinity program who are members of a Cooperative Baptist Fellowship church and maintain full-time enrollment may be eligible to receive the Cooperative Baptist Fellowship Leadership Scholarship.
-The scholarship is an award of \$2000 per semester.
-Annually, there are three scholarships available.
-Application forms to the CBF Leadership Scholarship are made available to students in the spring and are due by April 1.
+The scholarship is an award of \$2000 per fall and spring term.
+Annually, there are only a few scholarships available.
+Application forms to the CBF Leadership Scholarship are sent to students in early spring.